alphagov/government-service-design-manual/kpis/costpertransaction.md

 e.g. if the current average CPT is £2 and digital CPT is 50p, and if current digital take-up is 40% and the target is 80%, the target for average CPT would be £1.

 GDS are are very happy to calculate this for you based on current figures.

-This should be seen as the starting point for a conversation with GDS to agree a five year cost per transaction goal.

 ## How frequently should I measure cost per transaction?